 What we covered so far goes to highlight all the issues and challenges (both hardware- and software-based) Google went through to assemble what is probably the best global private network today available.

-When it comes to market share, Google Cloud Platform is the third global vendor (after AWS and Microsoft’s Azure Cloud).
+When it comes to market share, Google Cloud Platform is the third global vendor (behind AWS market share and Microsoft’s Azure market share).
 But in terms of its premium private network infrastructure, it leaves its competitors far behind as this data from BroadBand Now shows:

 In 2014, GigaOM published an article comparing AWS and Google Cloud Platform but just one week later, they published another one titled: “What I missed in the Google vs. Amazon cloud debate — fiber!” where they recognize that Google is years ahead in terms of infrastructure.